Milton Acorn: Career

 During World War II, on a trans-Atlantic crossing, Acorn suffered a wound from depth charges.
 The wound was severe enough for him to receive a disability pension from Veterans Affairs for most of his life.
-He returned to Prince Edward Island and moved to Montreal, Quebec in 1956 and was for a time a member of the Labor-Progressive Party.
+He returned to Prince Edward Island and moved to Montreal, Quebec, in 1956 and was for a time a member of the Labor-Progressive Party.
 He spent several years living at the Hotel Waverly in Toronto, Ontario.

 In Montreal, he published some of his early poems in the political magazine, New Frontiers.
-In 1956 he self-published a mimeographed chapbook, In Love and Anger, his first collection of poems.
-In the 1950s some of his poetry was published in the magazine Canadian Forum.
+In 1956, he self-published a mimeographed chapbook, In Love and Anger, his first collection of poems.
+In the 1950s, some of his poetry was published in the magazine Canadian Forum.

 He was for a short time married to poet Gwendolyn MacEwen.

 In the mid-1960s, he moved to Vancouver and joined the League for Socialist Action.
-In 1967, Acorn helped found the "underground" newspaper The Georgia Straight in Vancouver, BC.
-In 1969 he published his poetry collection I've Tasted My Blood.
+In 1967, Acorn helped found the "underground" newspaper The Georgia Straight in Vancouver, British Columbia.
+In 1969, he published his poetry collection I've Tasted My Blood.

 Acorn was awarded the Canadian Poets Award in 1970 and the Governor General's Award in 1976 for his collection of poems, The Island Means Minago.
 In 1977, Acorn introduced the Jackpine sonnet, a form designed to be as irregular and spikey (and Canadian) as a jack pine tree, but with internal structure and integrity.
 Without a fixed number of lines and with varied line lengths, the Jackpine sonnet depends on interweaving internal rhymes, assonance and occasional end-rhymes.

 In July 1986, he suffered a heart attack and was admitted to the hospital.
 Acorn died in his home town of Charlottetown on August 20, 1986, due to complications associated with his heart condition and diabetes.
 According to fellow poet and friend Jim Deahl, he had "lost his will to live after the death of a younger sister."